JSohn-1/spigotstockmarket/README.md

 # spigotstockmarket
 A spigot plugin that uses real time stock prices and allows players to trade stocks with the server and receive dividends Currently a work in progress
-Requires finnhub-python installed via pip
+Requires finnhub-python and pyyaml installed via pip